filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 Users can install Lotus on Linux using the [Snap package manager](#snap-package-manager), [AppImages](#appimages), or by [building from source](#build-from-source).

 :::warning Miners should build from source
-Building Lotus from source allows your to strickly configure how Lotus runs, and how it communicates with it's dependencies.
-Miners looking to improve their system efficency should [install Lotus by building from source](#build-from-source).
+Building Lotus from source allows you to strictly configure how Lotus runs and how it communicates with its dependencies.
+Miners looking to improve their system efficiency should [install Lotus by building from source](#build-from-source).
 :::

 ### Snap package manager